FlorianS4/project_4_django/README.md

         ```

 ### Running the project locally
+Additional files needed for installation of dependencies:
+    Requirements.txt file

 How to Fork:
 - Login to Github
 - Go to the GitHub repository: Project_4_django